National Commission on AIDS: America Living With AIDS: Transforming Anger, Fear, and Indifference into Action (Second Annual Report to the President and Congress)

 Dr. James O. Mason, Assistant Secretary for Health of the Department of Health and Human Services, cited annual budget increases and said in reply:

+AIDS: An Expanding Tragedy (Final Report to the President and Congress)

-The commission's final report, AIDS: An Expanding Tragedy, appeared in June 1993 and consisted of just 15 pages plus appendices.
+The commission's final report, AIDS: An Expanding Tragedy, was released in June 1993 and consisted of just 15 pages plus appendices.
 Its preface said composing a final report was like "trying to take a snapshot of a tidal way" and continued:

 The report saw some signs for hope in the Clinton administration's funding requests, but feared that "the response to the epidemic is again tangled in politics".

 Aftermath

 The commission ceased operations by law on September 3, 1993.

 In her 2012 memoir, Mary Fisher assessed her experience:

 The commission was succeeded by the Presidential Advisory Council on HIV/AIDS in 1995.